 32. SAVE ON VET BILLS

 Veterinarian bills are expensive.
 Avoid paying out a fortune for serious pet illnesses by getting pet insurance.
-For under £10 a month you’re covered for all your big vet costs and we’ve also got other tips on how to keep your pet healthy in our full article on cutting vet costs.
+For under £10 a month you’re covered for all your big vet costs.
+Check our our article on the best pet insurance deals.
+It might not make a difference to your day-to-day savings but it’ll pay off in the long run.

 33. FREE TRAVEL GUIDES

-Don’t buy travel guides when you’re going on holiday.
-Forget paying for the latest Lonely Planet every time you go away – you can get travel guides from the library for free.
-You can often sort out an extended loan if you’re away for a long time, or just renew online.
-Alternatively there are loads of free travel resources available on the net.
+Forget paying for the latest Lonely Planet every time you go away.
+Get travel guides from the library for free instead.
+You can often sort out an extended loan if you’re away for a long time, or just renew it online.
+Alternatively, there’re loads of free travel resources available on the net.

 34. HAGGLE IN SHOPS